 What is SEAtS doing for the GDPR

 As a company with roots in Europe, SEAtS is very much up to speed with the implications that the EU General Data Protection Regulation has for businesses.
-We appreciate the privacy needs of SEAtS users as well as their customers and, as such, have implemented — and will continue to improve — technical and organizational measures in line with the GDPR to safeguard the personal data processed by SEAtS.
+We appreciate the privacy needs of SEAtS users as well as their customers and, as such, have implemented — and will continue to improve — technical and organisational measures in line with the GDPR to safeguard the personal data processed by SEAtS.

 Internal Processes, Security and Data Transfers